 In 2018, the Venta Maersk became the first container ship to navigate an Arctic route, sailing from Vladivostok in eastern Russia to St. Petersburg.
-Several months later, the first shipment of liquefied natural gas left the Yamal Peninsula in northern Russia, bound for Asian markets.
-Despite abundant natural resources, the cost of extraction and transport has largely stymied development in the Arcticuntil now.
+A year later, the first shipment of liquefied natural gas left the Yamal Peninsula in northern Russia, bound for Asian markets.
+Despite abundant natural resources, the cost of extraction and transport had largely stymied development in the Arctic until recently.
 The recent navigability of the Arctic Ocean has led to international investment in Arctic military bases, infrastructure, scientific expeditions and other projections of power (the reader may recall Russia planting a flag on the Arctic seabed).
 Against this backdrop, Canada’s recently released Arctic and Northern Policy Framework (“The Arctic Framework”) is a large-scale experiment in radical democracy that challenges classical geopolitical framing of the Arctic region.

 The Arctic Framework, released in August 2019, outlines Canada’s priorities regarding the Northern provinces and Arctic claims.
-The government attempted to move “beyond consultation” and towards “co-development” between stakeholders during the policy-making process.
-The working group included multiple levels of government and 25 indigenous organizations.
+The government attempted to move beyond consultation and towards co-development between stakeholders during the policy-making process.
+The working group included multiple levels of government and twenty-five indigenous organizations.
 The group failed to reach consensus on many issues.

 The Arctic Framework has been criticized for frequent contradictions: is it possible to “support investments in cold climate resource extraction” whilst “[ensuring] conservation, restoration, and sustainable use of ecosystems”?
 As a governing document, it lacks deliverable outcomes and has been derided as “confusing” and “nothing new” in the press.
-And yet, the process of constructing the Arctic Framework – convening stakeholders with opposing viewpoints to draft a policy document that includes multiple contradictory statements – was an experiment in radical democracy [DJ2] .
+And yet, the process of constructing the Arctic Framework – convening stakeholders with opposing viewpoints to draft a policy document that includes multiple contradictory statements – was an experiment in radical democracy.
 The result of this experiment is still to come, but the Canadian government’s openness to dissension signals commitment to the deepest ideals of democracy at a time when democracy is losing ground to authoritarianism worldwide.

 At first blush, the Arctic Framework appears to be a large-scale federal experiment in deliberative democracy, which is generally considered part of liberal (not radical) democracy.
 Deliberative democracy holds that for a decision to be legitimate, it must be preceded by authentic stakeholder debate.